Renewing Your CDL in Wisconsin

 - Have your photograph taken.

-If you do not have your renewal notice, you will be required to complete form MV3001, a Renewal Request and present it along with the other information.
-You may also be required to get a new physical exam.
+If you do not have your renewal notice, you will be required to complete form Driver License Application Form (MV3001), a Renewal Request and present it along with the other information.
+Have a new completed Medical Examination Report (Form 649-F), may also be a requirement.

 If you have a CDL with a hazmat endorsement, you should receive your CDL renewal notice before your CDL is set to expire, since there are additional new requirements for hazardous materials (hazmat) endorsement holders.